TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Typolink/Index.rst

         # Here comes the typolink function.
         stdWrap.typolink {

-            # This is the destination of the link,
+            # This is the destination of the link...
             parameter = http://www.example.com/

-            # with a target ("_blank" opens a new window),
+            # with a target ("_blank" opens a new window)...
             extTarget = _blank

             # and add a class to the link so we can style it.